melvolio01/Project1/README.md

 # Project1

 Connecting Wall game

-//notes for presentation - initial difficulty in getting array items to console.log and to add event listeners to each.
+Background

+My game is a connecting wall game "loosely based" on the connecting wall round in 'Only Connect'.

+The aim of the game is to sort 16 clues into connected groups of 4 by selecting boxes on the screen.
+Once a correct group is selected it will be highlighted in a different colour leaving 3 (or 2 or 1) further groups to find.

+The game is player vs computer, the player has 3 minutes to solve the wall and win.
+If the wall is not solved in time the computer wins.

+How it works

-//Grid shuffle solution using the Fisher-Yates algorithm - worked with answers in as much as I could shuffle whole rows up and down, and could shuffle within the rows.
-Problem was that the answers would not shuffle between groups.
-This was resolved using .concat to reduce the 'answers' array down to a single 'grid' array containing all index positions.
+Banks of 'Answers' are held within arrays which randomise using a shuffleGrid function, based in part on the Fisher-Yates Shuffle.
+This shuffle proved to be problematic because answers would shuffle within the Answer arrays but not between them.
+This was resolved using .concat to reduce the 'answers' array down to a single 'grid' array containing all index positions. (line 53 of code)

-//New Grid button was a pain - if a single group had been selected on initial board the same boxes would be highlighted on the New Grid.
-Resolved by

-//selectedAnswers array helped to isolate a group of 4 selected answers so that these can then be used for group classification.
+Randomized answers are displayed on-screen and can be selected in groups of four.
+CSS classes were created for 'clicked' (to highlight boxes which have been selected), and then for each of 4 groups (group1, group2, group3, group4).

+A timer function was added to create a countdown timer (from 181 to 0) whilst a count variable, incrementing from 0 to 4, was used for win logic/

+I added a New Grid button, which was challenging - it does not yet reset the score counter if someone has scored points on a previous grid.

+What I learned

+Lots about jQuery!
+I had a lot of help in putting this project together and will hopefully be able to do more myself on the next project.
+I feel more comfortable using the syntax of jQuery and also am happier using CSS (though this site is not responsive at present).